dotnet/runtime/src/coreclr/tools/cdac-build-tool/data-descriptor-blob.md

 For each field there is a name that gives an offset in the name pool and an offset indicating the field's offset.

-The global constants are gives as a sequence of `GlobalLiteralSpec` elements.
+The global constants are given as a sequence of `GlobalLiteralSpec` elements.
 Each global has a name, type and a value.
 Globals that are the addresses in target memory, are in `GlobalPointerSpec` elements.
 Each pointer element has a name and an index in a separately compiled pointer structure that is linked into runtime .
 See